jonathanbcsouza/jonathanbcsouza.github.io/README.md

 # Portfolio Website

-This is a work-in-progress portfolio website made in React, using Vite as the build tool.
+This is a work-in-progress portfolio website made in React.

 ## Features